sfegan84/clas12-tof-efficiency/README.md

 CTOF_effMissProt.C - Efficiency determination from missing proton in p, pi plus, pi minus events

+CTOF_Unified.C - Attempt at unifying all missing particle cases into one code, for ease of processing

 All versions run in the same way, with two available methods;

 CTOF_eff() runs with a hard-coded input file name, as previous test/development versions